umarhassan-mitodl/1.124j-fall-2000/content/pages/lecture-notes/java_beans.md

 Related Links
 -------------

-[Java® Beans trail in the Java® Tutorial](http://java.sun.com/docs/books/tutorial/javabeans/index.html)\- a good introduction to Java® Beans.
+{{% resource_link "d905f4f3-0342-4a79-aa12-c85db657c1af" "Java® Beans trail in the Java® Tutorial" %}}\- a good introduction to Java® Beans.
-[Java® Beans Development Kit (BDK)](http://www.cs.cmu.edu/afs/cs/academic/class/15612-s98/projects/NextGen/BDK/README.html)\- provides a basic development support tool (called the BeanBox) as well as several examples of Java® Bean components.
+{{% resource_link "76bb91d8-f1a2-46d6-9a94-f7476db24a22" "Java® Beans Development Kit (BDK)" %}}\- provides a basic development support tool (called the BeanBox) as well as several examples of Java® Bean components.
 This link also provides links to various commercial development environments for Java® Beans.
-[Java® Beans API](https://condor.depaul.edu/elliott/513/projects-archive/DS420Fall98/Paris/~ejones2.html)\- various interfaces, classes and exception types that you will encounter when developing Java® Beans.
+{{% resource_link "538a4ee5-26f0-450f-930f-618cbca4c7e6" "Java® Beans API" %}}\- various interfaces, classes and exception types that you will encounter when developing Java® Beans.

 {{< anchor "Intro" >}}{{< /anchor >}}1\.
 Introduction
 -----------------------------------------------------